Modena Lowrey Berry: Personal life

 In 1876, Modena Lowrey married William Edwin Berry (b.
 1847 – d.
-1919), who was professor of Greek and Latin as well as business manager at Blue Mountain Female Institute.
+1919), who was professor of Greek and Latin as well as a business manager at Blue Mountain Female Institute.
 The couple lived in Blue Mountain and were the parents of three children.

-Modena Berry died at her home in Blue Mountain on January 31, 1942 at age 91 and was interred in Blue Mountain Cemetery.
+Modena Berry died at her home in Blue Mountain on January 31, 1942, at age 91 and was interred in Blue Mountain Cemetery.

 Legacy

 The Blue Mountain Female Institute, that Modena Lowrey Berry cofounded with her father and sister, eventually became Blue Mountain Christian University.

 Modena Berry became the second woman in state history to be inducted into the Mississippi Hall of Fame to honor her significant contributions to the state.
 Her portrait is on display in Mississippi's Old Capitol Museum in Jackson.